gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    ({{Parallel-Dtls}}).

    The security operations and reassembly process requires that the protected user message, i.e., with DTLS record overhead, is buffered in the receiver.
 This buffer space will thus put a limit on the largest size of plain text user message that can be transferred securely.
 However, by mandating the use of the partial delivery of user messages from SCTP and assuming that no two messages received on the same stream are interleaved (as it is the case when using the API defined in {{RFC6458}}) the required buffering prior to DTLS processing can be limited to a single DTLS record per used incoming stream.
 This enables the DTLS/SCTP implementation to provide the Upper Layer Protocol (ULP) with each DTLS record's content when it has been decrypted and its integrity been verified enabling partial user message delivery to the ULP.
 Implementations can trade-off buffer memory requirements in the DTLS layer with transport overhead by using smaller DTLS records.
+However, for efficient operation and avoiding flow control stalls if user message fragments are not frequently and expiendtly moved to upper layer memory buffers, the receiver buffer need to be larger.

    The DTLS/SCTP implementation is expected to behave very similar to just SCTP when it comes to handling of user messages and dealing